Reading practice exercise 7

 Brush up on your reading skills with this short text and questions.

-Note: The text is NOT full the length of a normal IELTS reading test – this is a shortened version for some quick practice!
+Note: The text is NOT the full length of a normal IELTS reading test – this is a shortened version for some quick practice!
 See if you can complete it under 10 minutes.

 Read the text below and answer the 10 questions that follow: